A Platform to Amplify Community-led Leadership and Development

 Explain your project idea (2,000 characters)

-This idea, implemented by OneVillage Partners (http://www.onevillagepartners.org), is a leadership cohort of high-impact local leaders to enhance their leadership skills, connect with one another, and execute collaborative development projects.
+This idea, implemented by OneVillage Partners (http://www.onevillagepartners.org), is a leadership cohort of high-impact local volunteers to enhance skills, connect with one another, and execute collaborative development projects.

 1. Lack of community and cross-community involvement in development project design and implementation.